glfw/glfw/README.md

 *before* the GLFW one.
 The GLEW header defines macros that disable any OpenGL header that the GLFW header includes and GLEW will work as expected.

+#### GLFW header option macros

+These macros may be defined before the inclusion of the GLFW header.

+`GLFW_INCLUDE_GLCOREARB` makes the header include the modern `GL/glcorearb.h` header (`OpenGL/gl3.h` on Mac OS X) instead of the regular OpenGL header.

+`GLFW_INCLUDE_ES1` makes the header include the OpenGL ES 1.x `GLES/gl.h` header instead of the regular OpenGL header.

+`GLFW_INCLUDE_ES2` makes the header include the OpenGL ES 2.0 `GLES2/gl2.h` header instead of the regular OpenGL header.

+`GLFW_INCLUDE_GLU` makes the header include the GLU header.
+This only makes sense if you are using OpenGL.

+`GLFW_DLL` is necessary when using the GLFW DLL on Windows.

 ### Link with the right libraries

 #### Windows static library

-If you link with the static version of GLFW, it is also necessary to link with some system libraries that GLFW uses.
+The static version of the GLFW library is named `glfw`.
+When using this version, it is also necessary to link with some libraries that GLFW uses.

 When linking a program under Windows that uses the static version of GLFW, you must link with `opengl32`.
 If you are using GLU, you must also link with